thepowersgang/dryad/README.md

 # Build

-To get up and running actually requires some work right now, because !!`rustc` isn't capable of generating stand-alone, completely statically linked binaries, which is a hard and fast requirement of a dynamic linker.
-See this [issue](https://internals.rust-lang.org/t/static-binary-support-in-rust/2011) and this great chapter about [linking details](https://doc.rust-lang.org/book/advanced-linking.html).~~ currently experiencing some issues as elaborated [here](https://internals.rust-lang.org/t/static-binary-support-in-rust/2011/55)
+To get up and running actually requires some work right now, because ~~`rustc` isn't capable of generating stand-alone, completely statically linked binaries, which is a hard and fast requirement of a dynamic linker.
+See this [issue](https://internals.rust-lang.org/t/static-binary-support-in-rust/2011) and this great chapter about [linking details](https://doc.rust-lang.org/book/advanced-linking.html).~~ experiencing some issues as elaborated [here](https://internals.rust-lang.org/t/static-binary-support-in-rust/2011/55)

 So, I've created a script, `make_static.sh`, basically lifted from the chapter on linking, to "auto-build" a `rustc` compiler for static executables using [musl libc](http://www.musl-libc.org/).
 This will take approximately 30 minutes to an hour to download everything (depending on connection obviously) and then compile Rust from source.
 Be patient, grab a coffee (or tea).
 Or don't, and stare at the output like I do.